Fixel656/Roblox-Emotes-GUI-Script-R6-R15/Documentations & Changelogs/FAQ.md

 - What if i want to recommend something to author of this script (like new functions, settings or other advice)?

   You can always do it in Issues section.<br>

+- You have Emote wheel in your GUI.
+How can i change emotes for it?

+  You can't do it inside GUI itself, you can only do it in files.
+More information in Documentations folder in my repository